top of page

 Narrowing down the target audience.

-In order to figure out the target market, I created a user persona to visualize common pain points of an elderly individual who experiences chronic pain on a day-to-day basis.
+To identify the target market, I developed a user persona empathy map to visualize the common pain points experienced by elderly individuals dealing with chronic pain on a daily basis.

 User Persona